poupartfarms/poupartfarms.github.io/_posts/2015-07-29-cecil_the_lion.md

 image: /media/2015-07-29-cecil_the_lion/cecil.jpg
 ---

-> "If I look at the mass, I will never act." -- Mother Teresa
+> “If I look at the mass, I will never act.” — Mother Teresa

-For those of you who have been discsonnected from all forms of media this past week, Cecil was a lion living in a national park in Zimbabwe who was lured out of the park and killed by a trophy hunter.
+For those of you who have been disconnected from all forms of media this past week, Cecil was a lion living in a national park in Zimbabwe who was lured out of the park and killed by a trophy hunter.
 The news has identified an American dentist as the culprit, who allegedly paid two locals $55,000 USD for the hunt.

-The way that people have responded to Cecil's death is interesting from a sociological perspective.
+The way that people have responded to Cecil’s death is interesting from a sociological perspective.
 Two main factors come into play:

-1. Because Cecil was not a typical "food animal", people have not denied him an individual mind.
-This is evident in the journalistic use of the pronoun "he" instead of "it".
+1. Because Cecil was not a typical “food animal”, people have not denied him an individual mind.
+This is evident in the journalistic use of the pronoun “he” instead of “it”.
 Cecil was a person, not a thing.
 (See: Loughnan, Steve, Nick Haslam, and Brock Bastian.
-"The role of meat consumption in the denial of moral status and mind to meat animals."
+“The role of meat consumption in the denial of moral status and mind to meat animals.”
 Appetite 55.1 (2010): 156-159.)

 2. Cecil was a single tragedy.
-To quote Stalin: "A single death is a tragedy; a million deaths is a statistic."
+To quote Joseph Stalin: “A single death is a tragedy; a million deaths is a statistic.”
 As activists, we might do well to remember this.
-When we talk about the billions of animals that humans kill each year, we really do risk triggering compassion collapse -- a phenomenon where people turn off their feeling of compassion.
+When we talk about the billions of animals that humans kill each year, we really do risk triggering compassion collapse — a phenomenon where people turn off their feeling of compassion.
 (See: Cameron, C. Daryl, and B. Keith Payne.
-"Escaping affect: how motivated emotion regulation creates insensitivity to mass suffering."
+“Escaping affect: how motivated emotion regulation creates insensitivity to mass suffering.”
 Journal of personality and social psychology 100.1 (2011): 1.)

 Something to consider for our future activism.

-And to all of my friends who are not yet vegan -- please consider that there is no difference between Cecil's unnecessary death, and the unnecessary death of a cow, or chicken, or fish to eat for dinner.
-If you feel that Cecil's death was unjust, then you already hold the necessary ethical beliefs to become vegan.
+And to all of my friends who are not yet vegan — please consider that there is no difference between Cecil's unnecessary death, and the unnecessary death of a cow, or chicken, or fish to eat for dinner.
+If you feel that Cecil’s death was unjust, then you already hold the necessary ethical beliefs to become vegan.